Krinal2807/Zometo/README.md

-Table – Location: The "Location" table contains information about various restaurants, including their names, locations, localities, cities, and cuisines.
+Table – Location:The "Location" table contains information about various restaurants, including their names, locations, localities, cities, and cuisines.
 The table has the following columns: